null

 When soundproofing a door, the first step is always to ensure you have the right door.
 The heavier and denser the door, the more noise it can block.
 A hollow core door is lightweight and much less effective at stopping sound.
 If you want your door to block sound, you need a heavy, solid core door.

 A solid core door then can be sealed up around the perimeter and at the bottom with one of our Sound Lock Door Seal Kits.
 By sealing the gaps around the door to a solid core door, you can increase its STC rating by up to 20 points.
+We know how to soundproof bathroom doors, so be sure to reach out for more help.

 Are Weatherstripping or Door Sweeps Effective for Sealing a Bathroom Door